-Base 330-horsepower 3.7-liter V6 and optional 420-horsepower 5.6-liter V8; a 3.5-liter V6 works in combination with a 50-kilowatt electric motor to produce a net 360 horsepower; seven-speed automatic transmissions are integral to all powerplants; all-wheel-drive available with non-hybrid models.
+Base 330-horsepower 3.7-liter V6 and optional 420-horsepower 5.6-liter V8; for the hybrid, a 3.5-liter V6 works in combination with a 50-kilowatt electric motor to produce a net 360 horsepower; seven-speed automatic transmissions are integral to all powerplants; all-wheel-drive available with non-hybrid models.